open/close all folders

 - Hidden Depths: He has a deep-rooted admiration for humans, and strives to guide them like an adult leading children.

-- Jerk with a Heart of Gold: He may be a pervert who curses people for rejecting his advances but he does offer to put a curse on Akari after she breaks up with Itaru so she will forget him.
+- Jerk with a Heart of Gold: He may be a pervert who curses people for reacting badly to his teasing about their bodies, but he also offers to put a curse on Akari after she breaks up with Itaru so she will forget him.

 - Man Child: Acts in an immature manner, sitting around all day snacking and drinking while doing whatever amuses him.

-- Meaningful Name: Uroko means 'scale', and he is a scale of the Sea God who became his own person.
+- Meaningful Name: Uroko means 'scale' in Japanese, and he is a scale of the Sea God who became his own person.

 - Mystical White Hair: A white-haired deity with magical powers.